Panel of switches.

 1. Conduct Preliminary Analysis

-Start by engaging an engineering (or design-build) firm to perform a preliminary analysis and walk-through (Audit Level 1) survey of your facility.
-This can take up to three days.
-It is largely a visual inspection of the facility and a review of its record drawings and utility bills.
+Start by engaging an engineering or design-build firm to perform a preliminary analysis and walk-through (Audit Level 1) survey of your facility.
+This can take up to three days and largely consists of a visual inspection of the facility and a review of its record drawings and utility bills.

 Utility consumption-related facility components that are inspected include: